Basketball Workout to Add to Your Gym Routine

 When it comes to basketball, most players would admit that shooting is their favorite part of the game.
 It is also a great way to get in some cardio while keeping your mind entertained.
 These two shooting drills can be done without a partner and will allow for some cardio.

 For this drill, there are going to be five different spots that the shooter can shoot from.
 The spots are the baseline corners, each of the wings, and the top of the key.
 The drill can also be done by shooting from the mid-range or the three-point line.

 The player will start with the basketball under the basket and dribble out to either baseline corner for a shot.
 They will then get their own rebound and dribble out to the other baseline corner for a shot.
 This motion will continue until the shooter hits a set amount of shots (you can decide on the number).

 Once they complete the corner shots, they will continue on to the wing spots where they will alternate back and forth.
 After the wing spots are completed, the shooter will finish at the top of the key.

 This shooting drill isn’t going to have specific spots that you have to shoot from.
 Instead, it is going to allow the shooter to work on coming into shots from anywhere on the floor.

 To start the drill, the shooter will begin with the ball anywhere around the arc or inside of it.
-They will then pick a spot that they want to spin the ball out.
-As soon as they spin the ball out, they are going to follow it and come into a catch and shoot shot.
+They will then pick a spot where they want to spin the ball out.
+As soon as they spin the ball out, they are going to follow it and come into a catch-and-shoot shot.
 They will then get their rebound, pick a new spot, and then repeat.